 Animal Control is a division of the Police Department and all calls regarding vicious animals and/or animals at large are responded to by the Police Department.
 As such, fees for licensing and/or impoundment of an animal are collected by the clerk of the Police Department located at 650 S. 4th Street.
 Business hours are Monday through Friday 8 a.m. to 5 p.m.

 Animals 6 months and older are required to be licensed with the city.
 Animal licenses must be renewed every one to three years depending on a pet's Rabies vaccination status.
 To obtain a license you must provide proof of current rabies vaccination by a certified veterinarian.
-You can license / register your animal from January 1 through March 31 without a penalty fee.
-After March 31, a $5 penalty fee will be assessed along with your licensing fee.
-Licensing fees are as follows:
+Pet licensing is done at no charge to Edwardsville residents.

 The City of Edwardsville has a Leash Law Ordinance and it is enforced by the Police Department.
 If Animal Control picks your animal up for any reason, it will be taken to Unleashed Pet Rescue located at:

 You, as the pet owner, will be responsible for all impound fees as well as an administrative fee assessed by the city.
 If after 5 business days / 10 days for cases of quarantine, the animal has not been claimed by its owner, the animal will be euthanized or adopted out to an animal rescue shelter.

 IF YOUR ANIMAL IS MISSING, PLEASE CHECK OUT OUR FACEBOOK PAGE OR THE EDWARDSVILLE ANIMAL RESCUE PAGE TO SEE IF YOUR ANIMAL WAS PICKED UP.
 You may also email firstname.lastname@example.org.